Updated November 30, 2017

-While sedo is dominating the European market, in particular, the country code domain sales, it remains a mystery to me that I have never received an offer, nor having been contacted, despite the fact that I have listed hundreds of domains with them, since 2008.
+While sedo is dominating the European market, in particular, the country code domain sales, it remains a mystery to me that I have never received an offer, nor having been contacted, even though that I have listed hundreds of domains with them, since 2008.

 Yes, my domains produce very little if any income, and no, we cannot boast of hundreds of visitors daily.
-The value of domain-inventory.com is apparently visible in keywords domains
+The value of domain-inventory.com is visible in keywords domains.

 Whatever your content or your business might be, there is a perfect chance we have a domain name to match.
 Also, we offer domains in three different languages, English, German and French and more, with 16 various extensions, mostly TLDs, and ccTLDs.